HoiHman/Simfeeback-STL-feet/Getting-Started.md

 ## First things first

-You need to get all the items listed on our Shopping List (TODO: link to shopping list)
+You need to get all the items listed on our [Shopping List](./Shopping-List)

 Next get the [STL files](./STL-Files) from the repo